baezortega/somatypus/README.md

     |    -p  Additional options for Platypus, within quotes and separated by spaces.
     |
     | Options:
+    |    -w  Use windows around the variants as regions during genotyping.
     |    -h  Print this usage information and exit.
     |    -v  Print version and exit.
     |